When you write a resume, you’re doing it to show your potential employer why you’re perfect for the role.

 So…

-Take full advantage of this chance to really make a great impression and put yourself head and shoulders above everyone else on the shortlist.
+Take full advantage of this chance to make a great impression and put yourself head and shoulders above everyone else on the shortlist.

 Use one of our ready-to-use resume templates to get your perfect resume done in a minute!